alexanderjt3/techgear/DEVELOPER_GUIDE.md

 This section covers the critical configurations that make widgets render correctly in ChatGPT.
 These were discovered through troubleshooting and align with the reference implementation.

+### Overview

+Widgets require specific configurations to render correctly in ChatGPT's sandboxed iframe environment.
+This section explains the four critical configuration requirements that were discovered through development:

+1. **Asset Prefix Configuration**: Making JavaScript files load with absolute URLs
+2. **Event-Driven Reactivity**: Using React 18's `useSyncExternalStore` instead of polling
+3. **MIME Type Specification**: Using `text/html+skybridge` for widget templates
+4. **Complete Metadata**: Including `_meta` fields in resources, tools, and responses
+5. **Simplified Response Format**: Using `structuredContent` at root level (not in nested array)

+Each configuration is essential - missing any one will cause widgets to fail in different ways (blank page, frozen loading, JSON display, etc.).

 ### Issue 1: JavaScript Assets Not Loading

+**Symptom**: Widget iframe loads but shows a blank white page.
+Browser console shows 404 errors for JavaScript files.

 **Problem:** When ChatGPT loads your widget HTML in an iframe, script tags with relative paths like `<script src="/_next/static/chunks/webpack.js">` fail because the browser resolves them relative to `chatgpt.com`, not your server.